orangeorangehuang/Tagging-Tool-For-DocuXML/README.md

 ## Features

-The tagging tool runs in the backgroud once a XML file is opened in window.
+The tagging tool runs in the backgroud once a XML file is opened in the window.

-Highlight the text you would like to tag using the left mouse button, and then right-click the text to see the tag list.
+Highlight the text you would like to tag with the left mouse button, and then right-click the text to see the tag list.

 ## Release Notes